- » Focus and Scope

 Once the author has addressed the reviewers' and editors' comments, a copy editor will prepare the article for final publication.
 The author will have an opportunity to review the "galley proof" before the article is posted.
 Once posted, the editors will send an email to registered users that the article is available for download and comment.

-The Texas State Undergraduate Research Journal will publish annually, with an issue becoming available every May.
+The Texas State Undergraduate Research Journal will publish biannually, with an issue available every May and December.

 Open Access Policy

 This journal provides immediate open access to its published content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

 About the Journal